ankit8898/page-view-insights/Readme.md

 ```

+Client Application can be accessed on <a href='localhost:8080'>localhost:8080</a>

 ##### Server (Rails App)

 ```bash
 $ cd server
 $ bundle exec rails s #this starts rails server over localhost:3000
 ```
+Server Application can be accessed on <a href='localhost:3000'>localhost:3000</a>

 This running mode is best for development as client will be repackaged every time a change is mode.

-Only **catch** here is you will run into CORS issues due to port 8080 trying to access over 3000 (API).
+Only **catch** here is you will run into CORS issues due to port `:8080` trying to access over `:3000` (API).
 One easy solution to solve this is use the Chrome ADDON <a href='https://www.google.co.in/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwj1_rHU-cXWAhWMrI8KHbjpAR8QFgglMAA&url=https%3A%2F%2Fchrome.google.com%2Fwebstore%2Fdetail%2Fallow-control-allow-origi%2Fnlfbmbojpeacfghkpbjhddihlkkiljbi%3Fhl%3Den&usg=AFQjCNHSUFqc6ylxfxfbWzmmFJ6L5QUvyg'>Allow-Control-Allow-Origin: *</a>.

 2) Bundle the Client App inside server